 Location: 22 nautical miles from the Finnish island of Utö

-Reason for Shipwreck: Water poured into the deck destabilizing and capsizing the ship
+Reason: Water poured into the deck, destabilizing and capsizing the ship

-Only 138 passengers were rescued of the 989 onboard.
+Only 138 passengers and crew were rescued from the 989 onboard.
 Reports are still being issued about the disaster to this day.
 Thousands of tons of pebbles were dropped onto the site, and a treaty established in 1995 prohibits citizens from surrounding countries from approaching the wreck.

 Location: Red Sea

-The Giannes D was built in Japan in 1969.
+The Giannis D was built in Japan in 1969.
 It was initially named the “Shoyo Maru,” but as it was resold, it became the property of the Dumarc Shipping and Trading Corporation in Piraeus, Greece.
-The ship’s final voyage took place in 1983.
-It was carrying lumber from Jeddah to Yemen.
+The commerce ship’s final voyage took place in 1983.
+It was a freighter carrying lumber from Jeddah to Yemen.
 The ship ran aground, according to reports.
-The ship had drifted off course, according to The Red Sea Project, and “ran aground at full speed on the northwest edge of the Sha’ab Abu Nuhas Reef.”
+The ship had drifted off course in the open water, according to The Red Sea Project, and “ran aground at full speed on the northwest edge of the Sha’ab Abu Nuhas Reef.”
 The ship broke into three parts and is sitting about 10 meters underwater.

 Location: Tobermory, Ontario

 The Sweepstakes was built in 1867, weighed 218 gross tonnes, and was 119 feet long.
-It was used to carry coal before it sustained expensive damage in 1885.
+The oldest shipwreck on the list was used to carry coal before it sustained expensive damage in 1885.
 The ship’s general size made it too expensive to repair.
 Rather than fix or salvage the ship, the decision was made to strip it of everything valuable and sink it.
 The shipwreck is so well-known that it’s easy to book a tour to visit the wreck in the harbor.
-It’s also a popular location with divers.
+It’s also a popular location with divers and marine archaeologists.